Preliminary remarks on Vaccines

 • cold rooms

-Passive cold chain: This category includes equipment that requires pre-conditioned ice-packs to maintain cold.
+Passive cold chain: Equipment in this category requires pre-conditioned ice-packs to maintain cold.
 It includes:

 • isothermal/cold boxes